slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### How to grow self awareness?

-> *"People who can't laugh at themselves will always be outwitted by people who can."
+> *"People who can’t laugh at themselves will always be outwitted by people who can."
 -- T. K. Coleman*

 Hints: